Design Tips for How to Get a Shaker-Style Kitchen

 If you like to display pottery, dinnerware and glasses, open shelves can make your room look bigger.
 The variety of items on the open shelves is easily balanced with the simplicity of the Shaker cabinets.

-Have Enough Storage
+Make Sure You Have Enough Storage

 One thing to keep in mind, however, is to make sure you have enough storage to meet your needs.
 Cabinets serve an important function, so don’t give up your wall cabinets entirely if you need the space for storing food and other items you don’t want to put on display.
-A shelf filled with cereal boxes may have been funny on Seinfeld, but it’s probably not what you want in your newly remodeled kitchen.
+A shelf filled with cereal boxes may have been funny on Seinfeld, but it’s probably not what you want in your new kitchen.

-Dress Up Your Shaker Cabinets
+Dress Up Your Shaker-Style Cabinets

 The Shakers used hand-turned knobs but you can let your personality shine and bring in some variety by including something more daring on your cabinets.
-Shaker kitchen cabinets are popular for their simplicity, but you can jazz them up if you wish.
+Shaker-style kitchen cabinets are popular for their simplicity, but you can jazz them up if you wish.
 They can take it!
 You can also experiment with different sizes and shapes — no need to stick with tradition.
 There are countless options.

 It’s entirely possible that the Shakers used leather pulls on their cabinets.
 This website has a section devoted to leather drawer pulls.
 You can go from one extreme to another – from very sophisticated to very rustic.
 Versatile Shaker can fit in anywhere.